 Most baguettes I see in stores are hard as a rock, so I rarely buy them.
 However, when I was at my local Asian market the other day and saw fresh baguettes being put out on display, I couldn’t resist walking over and taking a look.
 They were still warm and soft, and gave a little crackle when I lightly squeezed it.
 These baguettes were magic.
 I had to do something with one of them.
 Like make a Banh Mi with it.

-This Banh Mi is loaded with seared marinated tofu, piled high with crisp mandolined and lightly pickled vegetables, then finished with a slather of sambal vegan mayo.
-If you can find that soft, warm and crackly baguette where you live, this is a perfect way to use and appreciate that magical, gluteney + airy goodness!
+This Banh Mi is loaded with seared marinated tofu.
+It’s piled high with crisp mandolined and lightly pickled vegetables, then finished with a slather of sambal vegan mayo.
+If you can find a soft, warm and crackly baguette, this is a perfect way to use it.
+The magical, gluteney and airy goodness is heaven!

-Like all sandwiches, you can fill it with whatever you want, but a Banh Mi works best when you have the following components:
+Like all sandwiches, you can fill it with whatever you want.
+A Banh Mi works best when you have the following components:

 - a soft, crackly baguette